Ai Accountant

 • Filed GSTR-3B with Table 3.1(a), 3.1(b), 3.1(c) values for IGST, CGST, SGST, and cess.

-• ERP sales register with tax rate, place of supply, and document type, pull standard GST reports if you use Zoho Books or Tally.
+• ERP sales register with tax rate, place of supply, and document type.
+Pull standard GST reports if you use Tally.

 • Output tax ledgers for IGST, CGST, SGST, plus sales revenue ledgers for ledger tie-outs.